 Seminar Series on the Epidemiology of the COVID-19 Pandemic

 The COVID-19 pandemic has become a global public health crisis and poses unprecedented challenges to the national health and lives of our residents.
-This week, the Department of Epidemiology and Biostatistics held a seminar series on the epidemiology of the COVID-19 pandemic in the US and the State of Maryland.
+The Department of Epidemiology and Biostatistics held a seminar series on the epidemiology of the COVID-19 pandemic in the US and the state of Maryland.
 The seminar series featured presentations delivered by frontline public health experts and epidemiologists.

 First in the series was a presentation from Dr. Olivia Carter-Pokras.